pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 ---

-**NOTE 1**: The benefit of consistently proposing new positions that are both far from the current position and with high acceptance rate is that you are likely to gain a much more representative and thus accurate sample of the distribution you want to estimate, but using fewer sampled values; in other words, it tends to make sampling more efficient._
+There are three benefits of consistently proposing new positions that are both far from the current position and with high acceptance rate: (1) You are likely to gain a much more representative and thus accurate sample of the distribution you want to estimate, but using fewer sampled values; in other words, it tends to make sampling more efficient.
+(2) You can explore multimodal distributions more effectively (see: ["MCMC vs. multimodal distributions"](#mcmc-vs-multimodal-distributions)).
+(3) You speed up mixing, i.e. generating a Markov chain with less correlated samples, thus partially overcoming the main disadvantage of MCMC methods, namely that the samples are not uncorrelated.
+This helps converge to the target distribution faster, especially for higher dimensional target distributions (reference: [_Training BNNs with HMC_ from **janosh.dev**](https://janosh.dev/posts/hmc-bnn)).

+---

-**NOTE 2**: Remember that a "sample" here is a tuple of one or more values proposed parameter values of the target distribution.
+**NOTE 1**: Remember that a "sample" here is a tuple of one or more values proposed parameter values of the target distribution.
 What we are trying to do, here and in all sampling methods, is discover (with some level of uncertainty) how well the various potential parameter values would describe the target distribution.
 Note also that a "position" or a "state" is simply a sample, i.e. simply a proposed tuple of parameter values.

-**NOTE 3**: Sampling from the negative log-probability of the posterior is the same in effect as sampling from the posterior itself (i.e. both lead to samples following the same distribution).
+**NOTE 2**: Sampling from the negative log-probability of the posterior is the same in effect as sampling from the posterior itself (i.e. both lead to samples following the same distribution).
 Hence, when I refer to sampling from the posterior in the context of HMC, note that I am referring more precisely to sampling from the negative log-probability of the posterior.
 The distinction is only needed to describe the specific process of HMC and does not reflect on the actual samples obtained.
 However, apart from describing the specific process of HMC, I find that speaking in terms of sampling from the posterior makes it easier to relate the conceptual basis of HMC (i.e. Hamiltonian mechanics) to posterior sampling, which is why, when possible, I prefer to speak of sampling from the posterior rather than sampling from the negative log-probability of the posterior.

 ---